 In 1880 Duveneck was elected to the Society of American Artists.
 Around this time he became interested in etching through his pupil Otto Bacher (1856-1909).
 His works in this medium are much like those of James McNeill Whistler (1834-1903), whom Duveneck knew in Venice, and were even thought by some who saw them at a London exhibition in 1881 to be the work of Whistler himself.
 After 1880, Duveneck's painting style changed, perhaps in response to Italian light and subject matter, and he began using lighter colors and less somber lighting effects.

 Duveneck married one of his students, Elizabeth Boott, in 1886 and the couple lived outside Florence until 1888.
 His wife died unexpectedly in 1888 in Paris, and the artist returned to Cincinnati the following year.
 He taught painting classes there and in Chicago and New York.
 During the 1890s, Duveneck made frequent visits to Europe.
 From 1890 on he taught at the Art Academy of Cincinnati, becoming a regular faculty member in 1900.
 During the early years of the twentieth century he won many prizes and served on numerous exhibition juries.
 He was elected an Associate of the National Academy of Design in 1905 and made a full member the following year.
 In 1915 an entire room of his works was shown to great acclaim at the Panama-Pacific Exposition in San Francisco, and he was awarded a Special Gold Medal of Honor.
 Before his death in Cincinnati on January 2, 1919, the artist donated a large and important group of his works to the Cincinnati Art Museum, which remains the center for Duveneck studies.
-[This is an edited version of the artist's biography published, or to be published, in the NGA Systematic Catalogue]
+[This is an edited version of the artist's biography published in the NGA Systematic Catalogue]

 Heerman, Norbert.
 Exhibition of the Work of Frank Duveneck.
 Exh. cat.
 Cincinnati Art Museum, 1936.